juhasev/sample-ninja-help/social-login-linkedin.md

 ```
 https://clientname.panelservice.io
 ```
-Then add the following to the base URL.
+Then, add the following to the base URL.
 ```
 /auth/linkedin-openid/callback
 ```